bekaryssalkarbek-maker/WRO/Electronical components(photos)/README.md

 |      SS12D10_90_Degree     |    ![SS12D10_90_Degree](https://github.com/user-attachments/assets/45f4b953-98b4-4426-b274-ee7f9f6c7a1c) |      SS12D10 90° Slide Switch (DIP) – SPDT slide switch, 90° actuation, DIP package, rated current ≈0.3–1 A, voltage ≈12–24 V DC, used for power/control switching in circuits.      |

 ## **Challenges and Problems Faced During Development**
-**Differential mechanism**

-At the beginning of the project, we planned to 3D-print the differential components, but achieving the required mechanical precision, durability, and smooth rotation with printed parts was difficult.
-Even small inaccuracies could negatively affect drivetrain performance.
-Because of this limitation, we decided to use a LEGO differential, which provided more reliable and stable mechanical operation.

 **Component specifications (especially LiDAR)**